lijqhs/bonjour/content/posts/assimil/assimil-31-2023-06-22-je-vous-en-prie.md

 - *Tous mes clients en sont contents, enfin, presque tous...* All my customers are happy, well almost all...
 - *Vous en avez besoin aujourd'hui ?
 Sinon, je peux en commander une pour demain.* You need one today?
 If not, I can order one for tomorrow.

+## *Je vous en prie*

+The French phrase "Je vous en prie" is a polite expression that translates to "You're welcome" or "Please, go ahead" in English. [^1]

+### Usage

+1. **As a Response to Thanks**:
+   - "Je vous en prie" is commonly used as a response when someone thanks you.
+It conveys that you are happy to help and that their gratitude is appreciated.
+   - Example:
+     - A: Merci pour votre aide!
+(Thank you for your help!)
+     - B: Je vous en prie!
+(You're welcome!)

+2. **Encouraging Action**:
+   - It can also be used to encourage someone to proceed with something, similar to saying "Please, go ahead" or "Feel free."
+   - Example:
+     - A: Puis-je entrer?
+(May I come in?)
+     - B: Oui, je vous en prie!
+(Yes, please, go ahead!)

+### Variations

+- **Je t'en prie**: This is the informal version used with friends or family (using "tu" instead of "vous").
+- **Il n'y a pas de quoi**: Another way to say "You're welcome," which literally means "There is nothing to it."

 ## Vocabulaire

 | mots | explications |